Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 --
 -- This method receives parameters in a table.
 -- @key     widths      A table of widths for each columns.
-The number --                      of widths in this table determines the number --                      of columns created.
+The number --                      of width's in this table determines the number --                      of columns created.
 --                      For example, to create three equally divided --                      columns in a dialog with a total width of 12:
 --                          dialog:columns({ widths = { 4, 4, 4 } })
---                      Accepts both number and function.
+--                      Also accepts generator function for individual --                      width's.
+The generator function will received --                      the width of the whole dialog.columns as --                      parameter.
 --
 -- @return  subdialogs  For each width in widths param, return a --                      subdialog.
 Call methods such as `label` from